Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Convergence Analysis

-\end{small} where $\frac{1}{Q}\sum_{q=1}^Q(\tau_q)^2=\tau$, $|K|$ is the number of segment, $N^*=\min_{q,i}N_q^i$, means the minimum number of submodels training the corresponding segment $i$ in all rounds. \end{theorem} Theorem~\ref{theorem 2} shows the convergence of the semi-asynchronous aggregation mechanism in ${Co\text{-}S}^2{P}$ with the upper bound on the average gradient of all segments. \begin{remark} Impact of the maximum delay $\tau_q$.
-As we defined, $\tau_q=\max\limits_{n}\tau_{q,n}$ is the maximum delay between all clients until round $q$.
+Theorem~\ref{theorem 2} shows the convergence of the semi-asynchronous aggregation mechanism in ${Co\text{-}S}^2{P}$ with the upper bound on the average gradient of all segments.
+We denote the number of clients $N$, the local update epoch $E$ and the number of segments $|K|$ as constants.
+We can gain the following remarks.

+\begin{remark} \textbf{Impact of the maximum delay $\tau_q$.} As we defined, $\tau_q=\max\limits_{n}\tau_{q,n}$ is the maximum delay between all clients until round $q$.
 The result indicates that the larger $\tau_q$ is, the worse the convergence rate is.
 Taking into account the local training of the submodel, the larger $\tau_q$ means that the initial local submodels are more biased towards the latest global model.
 And a smaller $\tau_q$ is beneficial to the convergence but disturbed by stragglers.
 Therefore, our semi-asynchronous aggregation balances the convergence rate and the resource utilization.

-\end{remark} Next, by choosing the appropriate convergence rate $\eta$, we can obtain the following corollary. \begin{corollary} Let all assumptions hold.
-Supposing that the step size $\eta=O(\sqrt{\frac{N^*}{E Q}})$ and $\sigma$ is sufficiently small, when the constant $C>0$ exists, the convergence rate can be expressed as follows: \begin{small}

-\end{small} \end{corollary} \begin{remark} Impact of the minimum participation rate $N^*$.
-The Corollary~\ref{th:convergence rate} shows that the semi-asynchronous aggregation mechanism in ${Co\text{-}S}^2{P}$ can converge to $O(1/\sqrt{N^*EQ})$, while we use the semi-asynchronous aggregate mechanism with the personalized mask trained on local data.
-The result shows that the larger $N^*$ is, the faster the convergence rate is.
-Otherwise, it's obvious that $N^*\leq N$.
-When $N^*=N$, all clients take part in all the communication rounds, which achieves the same convergence rate $O(1/\sqrt{NEQ})$ as asynchronous full client participation \textit{FedAvg}. \end{remark}